reevafaisal/Image_Processing_ObjectOrientedProgramming/README.md

 # Image_Processing_App
-Technologies used: Python, HTML, CSS, Jinja, Flask, Werkzeug, dotenv
+Technologies used: Python, HTML, CSS, Jinja, Flask, Werkzeug, dotenv, JavaScript

 # Overview
 This project is an image processing application designed to demonstrate fundamental concepts of digital image processing, including the RGB color model, image manipulation techniques, and machine learning classification with KNN (K-nearest neighbors).
 The application is split into several parts, covering the basics of how images are stored and manipulated in code, image processing methods, simulation of monetized and premium app features, and the implementation of a KNN classifier to predict image labels.